qian-27/Python-Own-Game/README.md

 # Installing pygame
-To view the project you can download the zip file first and install the pygame with typing following code in your command line: pip3 install pygame
+To view the project you can download the zip file first and install the pygame with typing following code in your command line:<br>
+pip3 install pygame